-There is no doubt; Kruger National Park is one South Africa’s premier game reserves.
-It is also one of the most uniquely accessible self drive safari reserves in the world.
+There is no doubt; Kruger National Park is one of South Africa’s premier game reserves.
+It is also one of the most uniquely accessible self-drive safari reserves in the world.

 Planning a Self Drive Safari